usman64/calo-task/README.md

 1. Node app server in a docker container
 2. Redis container to support `bullmq` message queues
 3. Jobs worker in a docker container
-4. Volume to retain db data and let containers read/write it
+4. Bind mount will be created to retain db data and let containers read/write it.
+You will notice a directory named `local_db_copy` will appear in this project's root folder once containers are initialised successfully.
+This is where you can track db updates.

 ## Future Improvements:
 Backend: